Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 TIP: New York City’s traffic is horrid.
 Try your absolute hardest to avoid rush hour traffic when arriving or leaving the city.

 If this is your first time in New York City, I recommend staying right in Times Square.
 I know it’s touristy, but…. you are a tourist!
-This itinerary is jam-packed with all the major sites, so you want to be sure to stay as central as possible.
+This 48 hours in New York City itinerary is jam-packed with all the major sites, so you want to be sure to stay as central as possible.

 My favorite hotel that is extremely fairly priced is The Crowne Plaza.
 I have stayed here every time I’ve been to New York and never leave disappointed.